Quasiparticle multiplets and 5f electronic correlation in prototypical plutonium borides: Abstract

 \section{Abstract}

-To elucidate the localized-itinerant dual nature and orbital dependent correlations of Pu-5$f$ valence electrons in plutonium borides (PuB$_x$, $x$=1, 2, 6, 12), the electronic structures are throughout investigated by using the combination of density functional theory and single-site dynamical mean-field method.
+In this paper, we investigate the electronic structures of plutonium borides (PuB$_x$, $x$=1, 2, 6, 12) to uncover the fascinating bonding behavior and orbital dependent correlations of 5$f$ valence electrons by using the density functional theory combined with single-site dynamical mean-field method.
 We not only reproduce the correlated topological insulator of PuB$_6$, but also predict the metallicity in PuB$_x$ ($x$=1, 2, 12).
-It is found that the momentum-resolved spectral functions, density of states, hybridization functions all indicate partially itinerant 5$f$ states in PuB$_x$ ($x$=1, 2, 6, 12).
+It is found that the band structure, density of states, hybridization functions all indicate partially itinerant 5$f$ states in PuB$_x$ ($x$=1, 2, 6, 12).
 Especially, quasiparticle multiplets induced noteworthy valence state fluctuations implying the mixed-valence behavior of plutonium borides.
-Moreover, the itinerant degree of freedom for 5$f$ electrons in PuB$_x$ ($x$=1, 2, 12) is tuned by hybridization strength between 5$f$ states and conduction bands, which is affected by atomic distance between Pu and B atoms.
+Moreover, the itinerant degree of freedom for 5$f$ electrons in PuB$_x$ ($x$=1, 2, 12) is tuned by hybridization strength between 5$f$ states and conduction bands, which is affected by atomic distance in plutonium borides.
 Lastly, 5$f$ electronic correlations encoded in the electron self-energy functions demonstrate moderate 5$f$ electronic correlations in PuB$_6$ and orbital selective 5$f$ electronic correlations in PuB$_x$ ($x$=1, 2, 12).
-Consequently, the understanding of electronic structure and related crystal structure stability shall shed light on exploring novel 5$f$ electrons states and ongoing experiment research.
+Consequently, the understanding of electronic structure and related crystal structure stability shall shed light on exploring novel 5$f$ electrons states and ongoing experiment study.